 Caroline Hamel Executive Assistant

-Some of my earliest childhood memories are from the Montessori preschool that I attended, where I remember discovering the infinite possibilities of Legos and loving my wildly gifted teachers.
+Some of my earliest childhood memories are from the Montessori preschool that I attended, where I remember discovering the infinite possibilities of Legos and loving my gifted teachers.
 My first opportunity to work with children came as a 10-year-old, assisting my dance instructor in Sonoma County.
 Learning how to communicate my love for movement, modern dance, and ballet to 3-year-old boys and girls was the first of many steps on a continuing path in youth education.
 I received my BA in Linguistics at UC Berkeley, taking a particular interest in sociolinguistics and language acquisition.
 After graduating, a job prospect led me to New York City, where I worked for two years at a not-for-profit organization teaching health and mental resilience in an urban public high school.
 The challenges I encountered in the NYC education system only reinforced my desire to work with a more independent school of thought, one that understood social and emotional growth as something intrinsic to academic capability, not incidental to it.
 After moving back to the Bay Area I was thrilled to be offered a job in the office at Montessori Family School.
 It inspires me seeing children mentoring each other, learning to make good choices within supportive boundaries, moving freely but with purpose around their classroom, and expressing creativity through their academic work.
-I hope to begin a Montessori Early Childhood Education teaching credential course soon, and would love to eventually work in a MFS classroom.
-In my free time I continue to take dance classes.
-I love cities but also love going to Point Reyes National Seashore to read and walk, cooking and eating food with friends, and I have a long-term goal to build a big wooden desk from scratch.
+In my free time I continue to take dance classes, drive out to the coast, and drink plenty of coffee and tea.

 Danielle Anderson-Craig Early Childhood Campus After School Classroom and Spanish